Azure/enterprise-azure-policy-as-code/Docs/clone-github.md

 | `SourceDirectory` | Required | Directory with the source (forked repo) |
 | `DestinationDirectory` | Required | Directory with the destination (your private repo) |
 | `SuppressDeleteFiles` | Optional | Switch parameter to suppress deleting files in `$destinationDirectory` tree |

+### Sync-FromGH.ps1 and Sync-ToGH.ps1

+Sync-FromGH.ps1 and Sync-ToGH.ps1 are a wrapper around Sync-Repo.ps1 used by the EPAC maintainers to simplify syncing their development repo `epac-development` and the GitHub repo `enterprise-azure-policy-as-code`.

 ## Process for Development (Maintainers Only)